-- Complete the application/enrollment agreement - Provide proof of high school diploma or equivalent - Meet with an Admissions Representative - Complete the necessary entrance test for the program of study - Meet Programmatic Entry Requirements - International students are required to take the TOEFL exam to demonstrate English proficiency .
+- Complete the application/enrollment agreement - Provide proof of high school graduation or equivalent - Meet with an Admissions Representative - Complete the necessary entrance test for the program of study - Meet programmatic entry requirements - International students are required to take the TOEFL exam to demonstrate English proficiency.
 The Registrar will evaluate for a passing score.